fossas/fossa-action/README.md

 Windows is not currently supported.

 ### Versioning
-Please note: Versioning of this action does not corrispond to the version of FOSSA CLI.
+Please note: Versioning of this action does not correspond to the version of FOSSA CLI.
 This Action will always use the latest version of FOSSA CLI found [here](https://github.com/fossas/spectrometer/releases).

 ## Inputs